 1. Get into the ready position

-One of the biggest mistakes I see beginner players make is to just stand straight-up, wherever they are on the court, with their paddle hanging at their side.
+The most common mistake that I see a new player make is to just stand straight up, wherever they are on the court, with their paddle hanging at their side.

 When you’re in this relaxed position, rather than in a ready position, your reaction time can be slow and it becomes difficult to respond quickly enough when the ball is coming your way.